This repository is under review for potential modification in compliance with Administrative directives.

 If you have questions about any of these steps, please visit the N3C Support Desk at https://covid.clinicalcohort.org/support/.

-Once registered, spend some time exploring the Educational Enclaves' many resources.
+Once registered, spend some time exploring the Educational Tenants' many resources.
 From the Home page, we recommend clicking on the Training Portal button and reviewing the Orientation videos and the Researcher’s Guide to the N3C, which provides a textbook of the concepts and skills needed to analyze real-world data.
-The Educational Enclave also provides a wealth of code templates and tutorials to help you learn how to design and develop a translational project.
+The Educational Tenant also provides a wealth of code templates and tutorials to help you learn how to design and develop a translational project.

 Data Use Request (DUR) Submission Guidance